gab-borges/OBI-Training/README.md

 # OBI-Training

-Problems solved in preparation for the Brazilian Olympiad in Informatics (OBI)
+Problems solved in preparation for the Brazilian Olympiad in Informatics (OBI) 2024.

+The problems are available in Brazilian Portuguese at: https://olimpiada.ic.unicamp.br/pratique/pu/

+Language used: C++